By Paul Roos, 6th June 2018

 Create an environment that everyone understands that collectively we will all make this company great.
 Everyone in the company must feel they are one team and responsible for the company’s success.
 Each department must perform its role to the best of its ability, but this can only happen if they see the big picture.
 We are not forwards, backs and midfielders; we are 22 guys working together to make us the best possible team we could be.
 Drive that “one team” environment and see how quickly your company improves.

 This article was recently featured in The Australian.
-For the original article, please click here.
+View the originial article on The Australian.